Project-Counter/cop5/source/09-audit/03-timelines.rst

 Applications for extensions MUST be sent to both the Executive Director (code@countermetrics.org) and the auditor, and will be considered on a case-by-case basis.
 Only one extension of each type will be granted for any audit, and all extensions will be tracked in the Registry.

+There may be limited, unforeseen circumstances in which an additional extension may be granted.
+In these cases the report provider and auditor MUST explain the extenuating circumstances in a short report to the COUNTER Executive Committee.
+If the additional extension is granted, the report provider will not be required to start seeding an audit until three months after a successful audit pass.

 Alternate year audits
 """""""""""""""""""""